Beans69584/rpg/CONTRIBUTING.md

 ## Code of Conduct

 Please note that this project follows a Code of Conduct.
-By participating, you expected to uphold this code.
+By participating, you are expected to uphold this code.

 ### Our Standards